 More Information for Your Trip to Italy

-ITALY ITINERARIES: If you are just beginning to plan your Italy itinerary, take a look at our 10 Days in Italy Itinerary for four different ways to spend 10 days in Italy.
+ITALY ITINERARIES: If you are just beginning to plan your Italy itinerary, take a look at our 10 Days in Italy Itinerary for five different ways to spend 10 days in Italy.
 We also have a detailed 10 day itinerary that includes Rome, Florence, the Cinque Terre, and Venice.
 For those with more time, check out our 14 day Italy itinerary, which covers the highlights of Italy.

 FLORENCE & TUSCANY: If this is your first visit to Florence, read our guide to the Best Things to Do in Florence and the best rooftop bars in Florence.
 If you plan to visit Tuscany, learn how to spend one day in Siena, things to do in Montepulciano, the best things to do in Volterra, and the best things to do in San Gimignano.